DimosTheocharis/Tic-Tac-Toe-AI/documentation/How_to_play_in_terminal.md

     python -V
 ```

-in order to see if the python is installed in your computer and which version is installed.
+in order to see if python is installed in your computer and which version is installed.

 ![successful_python_download](https://github.com/DimosTheocharis/Tic-Tac-Toe-AI/blob/BackendDocumentation/screenshots/how_to_run_backend/successful_python_download.png)